Why I care:

 There are several sources of snap-on ferrite devices described on this page, including:

 - KF7P Metalwerx - link - Supplier of a variety of Ferrite devices and many other things.
-At the present time he stocks the "Mix 31" devices, but does not stock "Mix 75" snap-on cores.
+At the present time he stocks the "Mix 31" devices, but does not stock "Mix 75" snap-on cores ant the time of posting.

 - Mouser Electronics - link - The "Mix 31" snap-on cores - P/N: 623-0444164181 (Fair-Rite P/N: 0444164181); "Mix 75" snap-on cores - Mouser P/N: 623-0475164181 (Fair-Rite P/N: 0475164181).
 Mouser Electronics has other sizes and mixes of these various devices.